Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Substrate

 A modular framework for building blockchains.
-AXIASolar is built using Substrate.
+AXIACoin is built using Substrate.
 Chains built with Substrate will be easy to connect as parachains.

 ## Tabling

-In AXIASolar governance, bringing a proposal to a vote via referendum.
+In AXIACoin governance, bringing a proposal to a vote via referendum.
 Note that this is the British meaning of "tabling", which is different from the US version, which means "to postpone" a measure.

 ## Teleport